Urenco Advanced Fuels

 We’re facilitating nuclear energy innovation through the development of our Urenco Advanced Fuels facility at our Capenhurst site.
 This is crucial for global and UK nuclear fuel projects requiring HALEU and LEU+.
 Thanks to a co-investment of £196m with the UK Government, Urenco can better support the development of SMRs and AMRs.

-With a planned output of approximately 10 tonnes of HALEU fuel per year, the first plant module output will be enough to supply energy to the equivalent of three million homes.
+With an output of up to 27 tonnes of HALEU fuel per year and with the potential to double this, the first plant module output will be enough to supply energy to the equivalent of more than nine million homes.

 We are planning on delivering the site by the early 2030s, which will not only support the deployment of the next generation of nuclear reactors but also deliver social and economic impact to the north west of England and beyond, supporting 17 companies in the supply chain.